tribixbite/awesome/README.md

 *   [Assistant/ModAssistant](https://github.com/Assistant/ModAssistant) - Simple Beat Saber Mod Installer
 *   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
 *   [evilC/AutoHotInterception](https://github.com/evilC/AutoHotInterception) - An AutoHotkey wrapper for the Interception driver
-*   [KyleJFischer/SpartanController](https://github.com/KyleJFischer/SpartanController) - Control your computer via a text file.
-I recommend a command from IFTTT to update the text file.

 ## PowerShell